 23. Tortie Point

 As you might have guessed from the name, Tortie-point Siamese cats have points in stunning shades of tortoiseshell.
-They were created through crossing Siamese cats with a Tortoiseshell cat of a different breed.
+They were created by crossing Siamese cats with a Tortoiseshell cat of a different breed.
 Tortie-point Siamese cats can be further split into the following.

 24. Cinnamon Tortie Point